 What Is Supply Chain Management?

-GRADUATE STUDIES | QUICK READ
+GRADUATE STUDIES | 4 MIN READ

-Career possibilities run the gamut from industrial engineers to operations research analysts and production managers to quality control inspectors.
-Supply chain managers are:
+Career options run the gamut from industrial engineers to operations research analysts to production managers and quality control inspectors.

 When you enroll in the Supply Chain Management master’s program, you will join a cohort that meets on campus one evening a week with faculty members who are experts in their field.
-You’ll increase your aptitude for today’s—and tomorrow’s—business environment by taking a deep dive into sourcing and purchasing, logistics, operation management, IT, e-commerce and customer relations.

 Complete our form to request more information!